Daniel Henry Ziegler, M.D.

 1984-1985: Endoscopy Technician, Sequoia Hospital, Redwood City, California.
 Assisted physicians with gastroscopies, colonoscopies, and bronchoscopies and maintained the equipment

-1981-1985: Emergency Department Technician, Sequoia Hospital, Redwood City, California.
-Assisted physicians in the Emergency Department and with outpatient surgical procedures and applied simple casts and splints.
-Other duties included inventory control and pricing, packing and sterilizing instrument trays, and maintenance of the cast room.
+1979-1985: Emergency Department Technician, Sequoia Hospital, Redwood City, California.
+Assisted physicians in the Emergency Department and with outpatient surgical procedures and applied simple casts and splints, inventory control and pricing, packing and sterilizing instrument trays, and maintenance of the cast room.
 Required EMT certification.

 1978-1980: Emergency Medical Technician/Driver/Attendant, Mercy Peninsula Ambulance Company, Daly City, California.
-Responded to medical and psychiatric emergencies and transfer requests in San Mateo and San Francisco Counties providing care and treatment as appropriate for an EMT.
+Responded to medical emergencies and transfer requests in San Mateo and San Francisco Counties, providing care and treatment appropriate for an EMT.

 1977-1978: Chemical Analysis Laboratory Supervisor, Pharm Chem Research Foundation, Palo Alto, California.
-Supervised lab of 15 employees involved in the qualitative analysis of street drugs being used across the country and the analysis of marijuana samples for the presence of paraquat as part of a greater effort by the Centers for Disease Control to track domestic exposure to this herbicide.
+Supervised lab of 15 employees analyzing marijuana samples for the presence of paraquat and assisted the CDC’s efforts to track domestic exposure to this herbicide.

 1976-1977: Teaching and Research Assistant, University of California at Santa Barbara, Department of Ergonomics.
-Assisted in the teaching of an extremely popular (250 students/quarter) and surprisingly rigorous introduction to pharmacology for lower division science and non-science majors.
-Participated in neuro-pharmacology research on primates, after developing techniques for stereotactic surgical implantation of single neuron sensing electrodes in rats, multiple conductor arrays were implanted in Squirrel monkeys to record changes in electrical activity associated with heroin addiction.
+Assisted in teaching a popular, rigorous, lower division introduction to pharmacology.
+Participated in neuro-pharmacology research on primates, performing stereotactic surgical implantation of multiple conductor single neuron electrodes in rats and squirrel monkeys to monitor changes associated with heroin addiction.

 1975-present: Bass player, Sound Reinforcement engineer, Singer, California, Pennsylvania, Ohio, and Arizona.
 Extensive experience in live music production and performance.

-1973—1975: Nurse Technician II, Sequoia Hospital, Redwood City, California.
+1974-1985: Nursing Technician II, Sequoia Hospital, Redwood City, California.
 Assisted with general nursing duties in a 400-bed hospital.
-Assignments included Emergency Department, Surgical and Medical floors, Psychiatric floor, and Alcohol Recovery unit.
+Assignments included the Emergency Department, Surgical and Medical floors, Psychiatric floor, and Alcohol Recovery unit.

-2000 – 2002 Page Hospital CO study – This hospital serving the boating population on Lake Powell saw over ½ of the carbon monoxide poisonings in the country until the discovery of a design flaw in the exhaust systems commonly used on house boats in 2001.
-Though not officially connected with this landmark retroactive study, as one of the two physicians staffing the emergency department, I evaluated and treated a large number of the subjects.
-I haven’t seen more than one or two cases of CO toxicity before or since.
+2000 – 2002 Page Hospital CO study – This hospital serving the boating population on Lake Powell saw over ½ of the carbon monoxide poisonings in the country until the discovery of a design flaw in the exhaust systems commonly used on houseboats in 2001.

-1990 – 1992 Emergency Department Generated Admitting orders – Medical School and Residency Research Project –Surveyed all Emergency Deparment Directors in Ohio regarding their policies and practices when admitting patients from the ED prior to patients being seen by the inpatient staff physician given the ACEP policy opposing Emergency Physicians involvement with inpatient orders.
+1990 – 1992 Emergency Department Generated Admitting orders – Medical School and Residency Research Project –Surveyed Emergency Department Directors in Ohio on policies and practices of emergency physicians writing admitting orders.

 1986-1987: Research Assistant, Hahnemann University, Department of Biometrics, Philadelphia, Pennsylvania.
-Created data entry programs, performed multivariate analysis for research projects conducted by various departments within the University, and reviewed data analysis in research papers prior to being submitted for publication by students and faculty.
+Created programs, performed biostatistical analysis for all departments, and reviewed data analysis in research papers before being submitted for publication by students and faculty.

 1976-1977: Research Assistant, University of California at Santa Barbara, Department of Pharmacology.
 Screened substances isolated from marine life for pharmacologic activity in live cardiac and intestinal smooth muscle tissue preps.
-Performed over 150 small animal surgeries (thyroidectomies, stereotactic brain implants, etc) for studies done by various departments.
+Performed over 150 small animal surgeries (thyroidectomies, stereotactic brain implants, etc.) needed for research projects in several University science departments.